-In August 2014, he joined the Vienna Institute of Demography of the Austrian Academy of Sciences.
-Until October 2016, Riederer worked on the future of families with children in Europe within the FP 7 project “FamiliesAndSocieties”.
-At present, he is participating in the research project “Running Against the Clock”.
-His current research focuses on the role of partnership characteristics for the realization of fertility intentions, consequences of motherhood for employment and unintended births.
+Bernhard Riederer joined the Vienna Institute of Demography of the Austrian Academy of Sciences in August 2014.
+He worked on the future of families with children in Europe within the FP 7 project “FamiliesAndSocieties” and on the role of partnership characteristics for the realization of fertility intentions within the FWF project “Running Against the Clock”.
+His current research focuses on regional differences in fertility and consequences of motherhood for employment.

 Areas of Expertise